micoliser/printf/README.md

 ## printf()
-The printf project is a collaboration between Samuel Iwelumo and Aina Jesulayomi, actual students of Software Engineering at ALX, where a function named "_printf" imitates the actual "printf" command located in the stdio.h library.
-It contains some of the basic features and functions found in the manual 3 of "printf".
+This printf project is a collaboration between Samuel Iwelumo and Aina Jesulayomi, students of Software Engineering at ALX Africa, where a function named "_printf" imitates the actual "printf" command located in the stdio.h library.
+It contains some of the basic features and functions found in the manual 3 of "printf" as well as some custom specifiers..

 _printf() is a function that performs formatted output conversion and print data.
 Its prototype is the following:

-	int _printf(const char *format, ...)
+	int _printf(const char *format, ...);

 Where **format** contains the string that is printed.
-As _printf() is variadic function, it can receives n arguments that replace by n tags written inside the string.
+As _printf() is variadic function, it can receive n arguments that replace by n tags written inside the string.

 The format tags prototype is the following:

 	%[flags][length]specifier

 If the program runs successfully, the **return value** is the amount of chars printed.

 | Specifier | Output |
 | ------------- | ------------- |
 | c  | Character  |